platformsh/platformsh-docs/docs/src/guides/wordpress/composer/migrate.md

 3. Clean up WordPress core.

-   If you've been managing managing WordPress and its dependencies as Git submodules, before switching to Composer [remove the submodules](../../../development/submodules.md#removing-submodules).
+   If you've been managing WordPress and its dependencies as Git submodules, [remove the submodules](../../../development/submodules.md#removing-submodules).

-   Your existing installation of WordPress core is assumed to be in a subdirectory of your repository (often named `wordpress`).
+   Otherwise, your existing installation of WordPress core is assumed to be in a subdirectory of your repository (often named `wordpress`).
    For Composer to manage WordPress, remove this subdirectory:

    ```bash